songyandong/documentation/cli/README.md

 ### ppio object renew
 - **Description**:
-  Republish the contract for an Object
+  Republish the contract for an Object.
 - **Usage**:
   ```bash
   ppio object renew